BrunoTapiaGarcia/Text-Adventure-Game/README.md

 # Text-Adventure-Game (COCO MOVIE)

 Text Adventure Game Development
-The game is based on the Disney-Pixar movie COCO

 In this assignment, students are tasked with designing a text-based adventure gameLinks to an external site..
 This game should utilize the Python essentials covered thus far, including, but not limited to: